GG Allin: Legacy

-Video footage of the soundcheck, concert, and aftermath from Allin's final concert on the day of his death was appended to the 1997 DVD release of Hated.
+Video footage of the soundcheck, concert, and aftermath of Allin's final concert, which happened on the day of his death was appended to the 1997 DVD release of Hated.

-GG Allin's grave was frequently vandalized with urine, feces, cigarette butts, and alcohol by fans, an act that was greatly discouraged by GG's mother Arleta.
-His tombstone was removed in 2010 after it was knocked off the base by a fan, GG's brother had just moved and his mother went to Florida for the winter while this happened.
+GG Allin's grave was frequently vandalized with urine, feces, cigarette butts, and alcohol by fans, an act that was strongly discouraged by GG's mother Arleta and his brother.
+His tombstone was removed in 2010 after it was knocked off its base by a fan.

-Hank Williams III's 2008 album Damn Right, Rebel Proud features the song "P.F.F.", which features the line "This song is written and dedicated for GG Allin" spoken at the beginning.
+Hank Williams III's 2008 album Damn Right, Rebel Proud features the song "P.F.F.", which features the line "This song is written and dedicated for GG Allin" spoken at the beginning, and contains samples of Allin dialogues in the song's middle section.

 On December 13, 2018, Showtime premiered the 2017 documentary GG Allin: All in the Family which documented Allin's life, career and death and how his brother and mother were coping with his death 20 years later.

 Wrestler Darby Allin's ring name is derived from the names of GG Allin and Darby Crash.